joseavr/code-highlighter/README.md

 </p>

-# ScopeHighlighter - A Guider Extension to Your Code's Structure!
+# Code Scope Highlighter - A Highlighter Extension for Better Readability

 A customizable scope highlighter, inspired by Dr Racket IDE.

-Ever lost track of your code's structure while navigating through nested brackets?
-ScopeHighlighter is here to save the day!

 ## ✨ Features
 - **Universal highlighting:** ScopeHighlighter works on any language!